Near-death experience: Establishment of research framework

 REDs do not feature signs of the usual coma-associated phenomena like typical dreams, delirium, or delusional thinking.

-The term RED eliminates the vagueness of “near-death” by including both severe, life-threatening conditions that bring a person close to death (from a medical or pathophysiological standpoint) and states involving the actual physiological processes of death itself, such as cardiac arrest or other forms of cardiac standstill.
+The term RED eliminates the vagueness of "near-death" by including both severe, life-threatening conditions that bring a person close to death (from a medical or pathophysiological standpoint) and states involving the actual physiological processes of death itself, such as cardiac arrest or other forms of cardiac standstill.
 The authors of the 2022 guidelines believe that focusing on REDs will provide a more robust research framework.
 Studies of REDs will avoid mixing distinct phenomena such as drug induced hallucinations, dreams, misattributed memories formed during emergence out of coma, etc.

 Historical reports

 NDEs have been recorded since ancient times.
+A well-known example in classical antiquity is that of a soldier from Pamphylia, killed in battle, who raised from death before his funeral pyre, mentioned by Plato at the end of the Republic.
 The oldest known medical report of near-death experiences was written by Pierre-Jean du Monchaux, an 18th-century French military doctor who described such a case in his book Anecdotes de Médecine.
 Monchaux hypothesized that an influx of blood in the brain stimulated a strong feeling in the individual, and therefore caused a near-death experience.
 In the 19th century a few studies moved beyond individual cases – one privately done by members of the Church of Jesus Christ of Latter-day Saints and one in Switzerland.
 Up to 2005, 95% of world cultures are known to have made some mention of NDEs.

 In the U.S., an estimated nine million people have reported an NDE according to a 2011 study in Annals of the New York Academy of Sciences.
 Most of these near-death experiences resulted from serious injury affecting the body or brain.
 A number of more contemporary sources report the incidence of near death experiences as: